magnussolution/magnusbilling7/wiki/en/modules/methodPay/methodPay.rst

 Bank
 """"

-We not write the description to this field.

-.. _methodPay-boleto_convenio:

-Contract number
-"""""""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _methodPay-boleto_agencia:

-Agency
-""""""
+Bank agency
+"""""""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _methodPay-boleto_conta_corrente:

-Bank Account
+Bank account
 """"""""""""

-We not write the description to this field.

-.. _methodPay-boleto_inicio_nosso_numeroa:

-Inicio nosso nº
-""""""""""""""""

-We not write the description to this field.

-.. _methodPay-boleto_carteira:

-Wallet
-""""""

-We not write the description to this field.
+We did not write the description to this field.

 .. _methodPay-boleto_taxa:

-Rate
-""""
+Tax
+"""

-We not write the description to this field.
+We did not write the description to this field.